annegentle/CML-Personal-Guide/README.md

     n2: n1
 ```

-Go back and check your simulations, you should see the above simulation has been added.
-Now to start that simply take the lab ID response and
+Go back and check your simulations, you should see the above simulation has been added in your CML dashboard however it's not been started yet.
+Let's look at another API endpoint that will start our simulation for us and boot the devices up.
+From the reponse we got you should see an id value, this is the id of our lab that has been created take a copy of that and search for the endpoint "Start the specified lab as a simulation."

+{
+  "id": "9e9cde",
+  "warnings": []
+}

+When you find the correct endpoint it should look a little something like this "{{baseUrl}}/labs/:lab_id/start" replace the :lab_id with the id from our response above, in our case it should read "{{baseUrl}}/labs/9e9cde/start" but that id will vary in your local environment

+Again don't forget to copy across your authentication token too into the authentication tab and send the request.
+If you recieve ```"Success"``` as your response it should have worked so now login to CML and check your simulation, it should now be starting and the devices booting up like our animation below.

 ![](images/start-api.gif)

 Congratulations, you've used the API to create and start your own topologies.

 #### Convert to code